High-precision ground state parameters of the two-dimensional spin-1/2 Heisenberg model on the square lattice: Finite-size corrections and Infinite-size extrapolations

 The behavior here is similar to the case of $m^2_s$ fitted to a polynomial in $L^{-1}$ without the log correction in Sec.~\ref{sub:ms}, where the linear coefficient $m_1$ was not consistent with the predicted form in Eq.~(\ref{form_m}).
 The discrepancy was only resolved by including the log correction to the quadratic term.
 Given that $m^2_s$ and $\chi_s$ are strongly related to each other in terms of their definitions (being space and space-time integrals, respectively, of the spin correlation function), one might suspect that also $\chi_s$ should have a log correction, perhaps in the cubic term.
 The fitted polynomial may then skew the coefficients of the lower-order term in a similar way as in the case of $m_1$ in the $m^2_s$ fits.

 In principle, another potential reason for the discrepancies could be that some of the extrapolated coefficients in Eq.~(\ref{form_m}) have errors beyond the quoted statistical errors.
 The most likely candidate for such errors would be in $x_0=(2/3)m_s^2\chi_\perp$, which would fix the problem in Fig.~\ref{scatter2}(b) if the window is shifted by $x_0 \to ax_0$ with the factor $a \approx 1.0005$.
 Such a shift would imply the presence of substantial extrapolation errors in either $\chi_\perp$ or $m_s^2$, or both.
-In particular, a shift of only $m_s^2$, which is a factor in all the coefficients $x_0,x_1,x_2$ in Eq.~(\ref{form_m}) would solve the problem in Fig.~\ref{scatter2}(b) and also leave Fig.~\ref{scatter2}(a) in consistency.
+In particular, a shift of only $m_s^2$, which is a factor in all the coefficients $x_0,x_1,x_2$ in Eq.~(\ref{form_m}) would solve the problem in Fig.~\ref{scatter2}(b) and still maintain consistency with Fig.~\ref{scatter2}(a).
 Such a large extrapolation error in $m_s$ is unlikely, however, as the value would have to increase to $m_s \approx 0.30752$, which is very far out of the range determined in Sec.~\ref{sub:ms} and is also about 10 error bars away from the best previous estimates \cite{sandvik10a,jiang11}.
 The remaining possibility of a shift in $\chi_\perp$ is also unlikely, based on many different extrapolations performed that deliver results consistent with that reported in Sec.~\ref{sub:rxc}.
 Thus, the presence of a logarithmic correction in Eq.~(\ref{form_x}), whether in one of the terms displayed or in some higher-order correction, remains the most likely explanation for the discrepancy in Fig.~\ref{scatter2}(b).

-Given that the pure polynomial fitting functions may not be strictly correct, to report an independent (of the previously determined coefficients) value of the constant $\chi_s/L^2$ in the $L \to \infty$ limit, results including the smallest system sizes should be regarded with some suspicion. even though the $\chi^2/N_{\rm dof}$ values are good.
-The effects of these unknown corrections should diminish with increasing $L_{\rm min}$.
+Given that the pure polynomial fitting functions may not be strictly correct, an independent (of the previously determined coefficients) value of $\chi_s/L^2$ from $L \to \infty$ extrapolations including the smallest system sizes should be regarded with some suspicion. even though the $\chi^2/N_{\rm dof}$ values are good.
+The effects of the unknown corrections should diminish with increasing $L_{\rm min}$.
 Given that the $L_{\rm min}=14$ distribution of $x_0$ from Fig.~\ref{scatter2}(b) overlaps well with the predicted window, the corresponding mean value here is taken as a reliable result; $\chi_s/L^2 = 0.04140(1)$.
 The value based on $m_1=(2/3)m^2_s\chi_\perp$ (assuming that this indeed equals $\chi_s$) is still of higher statistical precision, however, at $0.041384(4)$.